How can I prepare for my Small Claims Court Hearing?

 How long do I have to wait for my case to be heard?

-Each Superior Court is responsible for one County.
+Napa County has its own Superior Court.
 Time between when the case is filed to when the case is heard vary amongst each County (and even within the same County).
-Generally, you will go to court between twenty and seventy days after the claim is filed.
-But, because of state budget cuts to the court’s budget, these hearings are usually being set well past the seventy day mark (which should give you plenty of time to prepare for the trial).
+Usually, the hearing for your small claims court case should be between twenty and seventy days after the case was filed.
+Because of state cuts to the Napa County Superior Court budget, most hearings are set well past the seventy days.

 Can I hire a lawyer?